yylluu/yylluu.github.io/_pages/about.md

 Hi, this is the homepage of Yuan Lu ([Simplified Chinese](https://en.wikipedia.org/wiki/Simplified_Chinese_characters): 路远, or [Traditional Chinese](https://en.wikipedia.org/wiki/Traditional_Chinese_characters): 路遠).

-Blockchain, DApps and Applied Cryptography
+Blockchain, DApps and applied cryptography
 ======
 I am currently a Ph.D.
 Candidate in [the Department of Computer Science at New Jersey Institute of Technology](https://cs.njit.edu/), Newark, New Jersey.
 Now, I am working with [Professor Guiling Wang](https://web.njit.edu/~gwang/) and [Professor Qiang Tang](https://web.njit.edu/~qiang/), with a focus on blockchain, decentralized applications, and applied cryptography.
 My research mainly studies how to decentralize the crowdsourcing of knowledge, computing power and bandwidth, usefully, efficiently and securely.